We are in the throes of the holiday season where our young kids are going to be getting a lot of things handed to them for free.

 The biggest takeaway is taking the time as a parent to pause and notice those feelings of gratitude with your kids.

 And before long, your heart will be melted as your kid says a sweet little thank you all on his own.

 Sign up to my email list to get more tips on how to practice mindful parenting and build better relationships with your kids.

 Want help for life’s hard moments?
-Sign up for my parenting checklists.
+Check out my parenting guide, Now What? or sign up for my parenting checklists below.